 Prior to joining Trailblazer in 2007, this UNC-Chapel Hill graduate worked in commercial production at McKinney for clients including Sony, Audi of America and Travelocity.

-For eight years, Jeff worked as a freelancer in the spot world, producing commercials for national brands including Land’s End, State Farm and Honda.
-He also spent time producing for The CBS Early Morning Show and PBS before joining Serious Robots, Trailblazer Studios’ then post boutique, as Executive Producer in 2003.
+In another life, Jeff worked as a freelancer in the spot world, producing commercials for nation brands including Land’s End, State Farm, and Honda.
+He also spent time producing for The CBS Morning Show and PBS.

 If there was a Guinness World Record for handing out more business cards than any other human being on the planet, Eric would be the reigning champ of connections.
 Heading up Sound and Engagement at Trailblazer Studios, he has the perfect combination of enthusiasm and passion to make magic happen when it comes to both people and projects.